PaddlePaddle/PaddleSpeech/README.md

 --host_port 8086
 ```

-For the machine (might be the same or a different machine) to run the demo's client, we have to do the following installation before moving on.
+For the machine (might not be the same machine) to run the demo's client, we have to do the following installation before moving on.

 For example, on MAC OS X: